opnsense/docs/source/manual/vpnet.rst

 * **Legacy L2TP & PPTP**
 * **OpenConnect** - SSL VPN client, initially build to connect to commercial vendor appliances like Cisco ASA or Juniper.
+* **Stunnel** - Provides an easy to setup universal TLS/SSL tunneling service, often used to secure unencrypted protocols.
 * **Tinc** - Automatic Full Mesh Routing
 * **WireGuard** - Very simple and fast VPN working with public and private keys.
 * **Zerotier** - seamlessly connect everything, requires account from zerotier.com, free for up to 100 devices.